Explicit Optimal Hardness via Gaussian stability results

+\newa{ \begin{remark} After the publication of the preprint, David Williamson~\cite{Will:13} informed us that our analysis of the SDP is essentially identical to the analysis of MAX-DICUT SDP from \cite{GW95}.
+Thus, the analysis from \cite{GW95} can be plugged in to give a much shorter proof for the performance of our algorithm. \end{remark} }

 While revisiting the study of the relationship between Gaussian partitions and UGC hardness, we additionally prove hardness results for MAX-k-CSPs.
 In particular, we investigate the hardness of the MAX-k-AND predicate, i.e., every constraint consists of $k$ literals $\ell_1, \ldots, \ell_k$ and the constraint is satisfied if and only if $\ell_1 = \ldots = \ell_k=1$.
 Following~\cite{Mossel:10} and~\cite{AM:09} by using the fact that in Gaussian space, pair-wise independence implies independence, we prove the following theorem: \begin{theorem} Assuming the Unique Games Conjecture, for every $\eta>0$, there is no polynomial time approximation algorithm that provides an approximation ratio better than $\frac{\lceil (k+1)/2 \rceil}{2^{k-1}}$ for the MAX-k-AND problem. \end{theorem} This improves upon \cite{AM:09} where it was shown that MAX-k-CSP is $(k +O(k^{0.525}))/2^k$ hard to approximate.
 Assuming the Hadamard Conjecture, they could improve it to $\lceil (k+1) /4 \rceil/2^{k-2}$.